MicrosoftDocs/ATADocs/ATPDocs/atp-whats-new.md

   -	The [Passwords exposed in clear text report](reports.md) enables you to detect when services send account credentials are sent in plain text.
 This allows you to investigate services and improve your network security level.
 This report replaces the cleartext suspicious activity alerts.
   -	The [Lateral movement paths to sensitive accounts report](reports.md) lists the sensitive accounts that are exposed via lateral movement paths.
 This enables you to mitigate these paths and harden your network to minimize the attack surface risk.
 This enables you to prevent lateral movement so that attackers can't move across your network between users and computers until they hit the virtual security jackpot: your sensitive admin account credentials.

-- You can now easily access investigation and remediation documentation directly from the links provided within a suspicious activity alert.
+- You can now easily access the documentation from a link provide within a suspicious activity alert in order to view [investigation steps that you can take](suspicious-activity-guide.md).

 **Performance improvements**
  -	The Azure ATP sensor infrastructure was improved for performance: the aggregated view of traffic enables optimization of CPU and packet pipeline, and reuses sockets to the domain controllers to minimize SSL sessions to the DC.